Mental Health Claims

 Overview

-Key restriction: - The VA assigns only one mental health rating regardless of how many psychiatric diagnoses exist - Symptoms from multiple conditions combine into a single evaluation - Exception: Eating disorders receive separate ratings from other mental health conditions
+Key Limitation: - Veterans can hold only ONE mental health rating, even with multiple disorders - Symptoms from various conditions are combined into a single rating - Exception: Eating disorders receive a separate rating from other mental health conditions

 Psychosis